jparr721/cs/CIS343/javascrpt_proj/OoGlE.md

 PUT /:id 	Updates a particular slave programmer (or more than one) by ID POST /		Creates a new slave programmer into our legion
 ```
+You will notice the lack of delete routes because no one is allowed to leave our beautiful organization, silly.

 ## A Few Caveats
 This needs to have some sort of testing.